wilsonmar/wilsonmar.github.io/_posts/2020-10-02-security-certs.md

 <a target="_blank" href="https://www.comptia.org/certifications/security">Security+ exam SY0-601 at comptia.org/certifications/security</a>
 is described an "entry level" exam but its detailed coverage of some obscure encryption protocols makes it difficult even for professionals.

-PROTIP: I passed the Security+ March 2020 after studying literally 4 years, on and off, due to its expensive $340 test fee and annual renewal fees.
+PROTIP: I passed the Security+ March 2020 after studying literally 4 years, on and off.
+I held off due to its <a target="_blank" href="https://store.comptia.org/comptia-security-plus-exam-voucher/p/SEC-601-TSTV-20-C">$392 test fee</a> plus annual renewal fees.
+PROTIP: Buy their <a target="_blank" href="https://store.comptia.org/comptia-store-club/p/ITPR-0020-ANNS-2019">$49 annual Club</a> for a $78 discount (20% off all CompTIA products).
+Students get a 40% discount.

 What helped me get over the intimidation is to seek out the trick questions and delight in them as an intellectual curiosity.

+Concepts in the five exam objectives are covered in <a target="_blank" href="https://www.professormesser.com/security-plus/sy0-601/sy0-601-video/sy0-601-comptia-security-plus-course/">videos by Professor Messer</a> <a target="_blank" href="https://www.youtube.com/watch?v=9NE33fpQuw8&list=PLG49S3nxzAnkL2ulFS3132mOVKuzzBxA8">on YouTube</a>:

 1. Threats, Attacks, and Vulnerabilities
    1.1 – Social Engineering<br />